-This thinking is the basis for an integrated environmental engineering × public health curriculum.
-This curriculum is intended to focus on the reality that falls mostly invisibly into the space between disciplines and arises from the question of what if this reality were front and center in teaching and practice in these fields?
+This is the basis for an integrated environmental engineering × public health curriculum that is intended to focus on the reality that falls mostly invisibly into the space between disciplines and arises from the question of what if this reality were front and center in teaching and practice in these fields?

 Undergraduate Curriculum Framework – University of Maine College of Engineering (Summer 2021) – Organization | Conceptual Approach

 The fields of civil and environmental engineering are primarily responsible for planning, designing, and constructing facilities to serve and provide for the health and safety of society.
 Within the field of civil engineering, these facilities include highways, railroads, bridges, tunnels, airports, harbors, hydroelectric dams and power plants and the foundations and frames of buildings.
-Within environmental engineering, responsibility and focus include planning and design of water treatment plants, pollution control facilities including wastewater treatment as well as other infrastructure and technologies with a focus on environmental protection and/or remediation.
+Within environmental engineering – including water resource engineering – responsibility and focus include planning, design and management of water treatment plants, pollution control facilities including wastewater treatment, as well as other infrastructure, technologies and approaches (e.g. numerical modeling) with a focus on water resource management, environmental protection (including flood control and natural disaster management) and environmental remediation.

 Undergraduate training in civil and environmental engineering includes the technical content of the engineering degree program as well as coursework that contextualizes engineering within a framework of Human Values and Social Context.
-Courses that satisfy requirements for competency in values/social context include ethics in engineering as well as courses focused on writing and public presentation.
+Courses that satisfy requirements for competency in human values and social context specifically include courses on ethics in engineering as well as courses focused on writing and public presentation skills.
 With respect to ethics in engineering, the coursework focuses on ethical principles and behaviors for guiding one’s career as a professional engineer, and as such, principally centers engineers themselves.

-What appears to be lacking in this approach to teaching Human Values and Social Context within engineering is a framework for centering the relational aspect of this topic, namely, the role that cultural history – and the intersection of that history with industry and engineering – has played in defining and perpetuating societal perceptions of Human Value.
+What appears to be under-developed in this approach to teaching values, context and ethics within engineering is a framework for centering the relational aspect of this topic, namely, the role that cultural history – and the intersection of that history with industry and engineering – has played in defining and perpetuating societal perceptions of Human Value.
 That is, where engineering is applied – where infrastructure is built (or not) and how it is maintained (or not) – profoundly influences the quality of environments in which communities live.
-If there are differences in the application and quality of that infrastructure that orient along cultural fault lines of race and socio-economic status (which there are and do), then the question of what constitutes ethical behavior in engineering should extend beyond the behaviors of individuals to include the social orientation of the profession itself.
+If there are differences in the application and quality of that infrastructure that orient along cultural fault lines of race and socio-economic status (which there are and do), then the question of what constitutes ethical and values-oriented behavior in engineering should extend beyond the behaviors of individuals to include the social orientation of the profession itself.

 Specifically, Social Context for ethical behavior in engineering should center an understanding of the role that engineering, infrastructure and the built environment have played in creating, exacerbating and perpetuating inequalities in access to clean water, clean air, supportive transportation, flood control and drainage management, functioning sanitation, physical safety and the structural soundness and health-safety of materials used in construction in this country.
 Being poor and/or Black or Brown should not mean needing to accept a home, a neighborhood or a community environment that is actively damaging to health as a parenthetical aside to the broader American cultural narrative of technological improvement as proof and/or manifestation of progress in society.

-Although newly emerging fields in engineering instruction (including Humanitarian and Development Engineering) do center contemporary human health needs as the basis for programmatic focus on water and/or sanitation service provision, the orientation of these programs is predominantly international.
-Acknowledging fundamentally that the technical training in disaster relief and/or the provision of access and sanitary services in locations in which infrastructure does not currently exist have profound and critically important Human Value, this disciplinary focus on global engineering begs a critical question, namely: how do we center civil and environmental engineering instruction in the United States not just on the how, but also on the why and for whom here at home?
-This question is not one of how to ‘do good out there’ as individual engineers under emergency conditions and/or with limited field resources, but rather how to orient the profession itself toward addressing the challenges, biases and inequalities in how services are provided (or not) and health consequences are distributed within already-built environments in the U.S.; environments that the field of engineering continues to play a role in planning, designing, constructing and ultimately remediating or – with some types of infrastructure – removing entirely.
+Although newly emerging fields in engineering instruction (including Humanitarian and Development Engineering) do center individual and community health as the basis for programmatic focus on water and/or sanitation service provision as well as structural and transportation-oriented needs, the orientation of these programs is predominantly international.
+Acknowledging fundamentally that the technical training in disaster relief and/or the provision of access and sanitary services in locations in which infrastructure does not currently exist have profound and critically important Human Value, this disciplinary focus on global engineering begs a critical question, namely: how do we center civil and environmental engineering instruction in the United States not just on the how, but also on the why and for whom here within this country?
+This question is not one of how to ‘do good out there’ as individual engineers under emergency conditions and/or with limited field resources, but rather how to orient the profession itself toward addressing the challenges, biases and inequalities in how services are provided (or not) and health consequences are distributed within already-built environments in the U.S.; environments that the field of engineering continues to play a role in planning, designing, constructing, adapting and ultimately remediating or – with some types of infrastructure – removing entirely.
 [03.30.21]

 Past | Present | Future (in progress):